memak/oauth2-server/README.md

 ## Important notes
 Usually private/public keys would not be saved in the repo.
 This is only done here as an example.
 The keys are mounted to the Docker image during runtime and as a mounted secret in Kubernetes cluster as it would be done in production

+No real database with client ids and secrets was used.
+A map of example client ids and secrets is saved in the directory /internal/storage/memory.go

+## To-do items for a complete app
+- Implement CI/CD to build docker images and k8s pods automatically
+- Load client credentials from DB
+- Unit tests for testing the APIs.
+Rate limit testing, etc.
+- Save error messages in a central file
+- Add support for managing multiple keys and multiple kid handling

 ## Usage
 Either start a local Go server manually, or start a local Docker server, or start a local Kubernetes cluster including the Docker image with the following commands.
 After starting the server you can use the provided `curl` commands below